tuq69550/lab2-kubernetes/README.md

 ### 09 – Server Pod IP
 ![Server Pod IP](screenshots/09-server-pod-ip.png)
-This screenshot displays the internal IP address assigned to the server pod, which is needed for direct pod-to-pod communication.
+This screenshot displays the internal IP address assigned to the server pod, which is needed for the direct pod-to-pod communication.

 ---

 ### 10 – Pod-to-Pod Communication
-![Pod to Pod Curl](screenshots/10-server-pod-ip-curl.png) This screenshot demonstrates successful communication from the client pod to the server pod using the server pod’s internal IP address.
+![Pod to Pod Curl](screenshots/10-server-pod-ip-curl.png) This screenshot demonstrates the communication from the client pod to the server pod using the server pod’s internal IP address.

 ---